Nickoranteng/Climate-Analysis-and-Exploration/README.md

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
 To help with your trip planning, you need to do some climate analysis on the area.
 The following outlines what you need to do.

 ## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
+To begin, use  and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
 All of the following analysis should be completed using SQL queries in SQLAlchemy, Pandas, and Matplotlib.

 * Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.